Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Methods

 The training set was composed of 2H-$\mathrm{MoS_2}$ in $2\times2\times1$ supercells, where the third direction is perpendicular to the basal plane of the layers.
+While there are effects of doping concentration, as studied in detail in \citet{guerrero2020phase}, this size of supercell is sufficient to capture the local interactions that the force field must describe.
 Pristine 2H-bulk structures have six atoms per unit cell; a half-shifted Monkhorst-Pack $k$-grid of $4\times4\times4$ was used.
-Atomic coordinates were relaxed using force thresholds of 10$^{-4}$ Ry/Bohr and the stresses were relaxed to 0.1 kbar.
-The relaxed lattice parameters of the hexagonal cell are $a = b$ = 3.19 \AA{}, $c$ = 12.40 \AA{}, $\alpha = \beta = 90^\circ$, and $\gamma = 120^\circ{}$.
+In the absence of any available structures from X-ray diffraction, our starting configurations are the relaxed pristine structures with Ni atoms substituted, or intercalated in the high-symmetry tetrahedral or octahedral locations.
+The structures were relaxed toward zero stress using Quantum ESPRESSO's standard BFGS algorithm.
+The relaxation ended when forces and stresses were below thresholds of 10$^{-4}$ Ry/Bohr and 0.1 kbar, respectively.
+The relaxed lattice parameters of the hexagonal primitive cell are $a = b$ = 3.19 \AA{}, $c$ = 12.40 \AA{}, $\alpha = \beta = 90^\circ$, and $\gamma = 120^\circ{}$.
 The dopant sites were chosen because they are stable or meta-stable \cite{guerrero2020phase}; other sites such as intralayer interstitial or S--S bridge intercalation would relax to other structures.
-The stable doped structures (Mo-substituted, S-substituted, and intercalation at the tetrahedral and octahedral sites, shown in Figure~\ref{fig:model}) were taken from \citet{guerrero2020phase}, constructed with one Ni atom in each $2\times2\times1$ supercell.
+The stable doped structures (Mo-substituted, S-substituted, and intercalation at the tetrahedral and octahedral sites, shown in Figure~\ref{fig:model}) were taken from \citet{guerrero2020phase}, constructed with one Ni atom in each $2\times2\times1$ supercell, i.e., up to 12.5\% doping (which may be also considered alloying).
 For validation, defect calculations in $3\times3\times1$ supercells used a $3\times3\times4$ $k$-grid.
 The training set systems are shown in Figure~\ref{fig:model}.
-For convenience in reactive MD calculations, the results were used to construct nearly orthorhombic ($\alpha = \beta = 90^\circ$) conventional cells with twice the number of atoms and twice the energy.
+Due to lower computational efficiency for systems with acute cell angles in the stand-alone ReaxFF code and LAMMPS, the results were used to construct nearly orthorhombic ($\alpha = \beta = \gamma =\ 90^\circ$) cells with twice the number of atoms and twice the energy, which does not change any intensive properties.
+All DFT results compared to ReaxFF are in terms of this doubled cell, for clarity.